- Determine what they already know about China

 Step 6: Pair up your students and allow them 10 more minutes to look over and read the literature about China with their partner.

-Step 7: Now distribute the Comparing Our Cultures Venn Diagram (PDF) reproducible.
-Review the three parts of the Venn and what they are used for.
+Step 7: Now distribute the Comparing Our Cultures Venn Diagram printable.
+Review the three parts of the Venn diagram and what they are used for.
 Allow students some time to complete the Venn diagram to the best of their ability.
 This will help you gain a quick assessment of each individual's progress.

 Step 8: Regroup and begin to share answers.
 As the students give suggestions, write them on the class Venn diagram with markers.
 If it is later in the year, you may want to have the students write their answers on the chart.
 This always entices them to participate.